Cloud-SPAN/prenomics02-command-line/_episodes/03-redirection.md

 >
 > 1. Search for the sequence `GNATNACCACTTCC` in the `SRR098026.fastq` file.
 > Have your search return all matching lines and the name (or identifier) for each sequence
 > that contains a match.
+What is the output?
 >
 > 2. Search for the sequence `AAGTT` in both FASTQ files.
 > Have your search return all matching lines and the name (or identifier) for each sequence
 > that contains a match.
+How many matching sequences do you get?
+>
+> Share your answers on the forum.
 >
 > > ## Solution
 > > 1. `grep -B1 GNATNACCACTTCC SRR098026.fastq`